 Students taking 12 or more credits in a term, receiving financial aid and/or pursuing a degree or certificate are required to submit an Application for Admission.
-Apply online and submit the application fee online.
+Apply and submit the application fee online.

-Students taking fewer than 12 credits in a term, and not receiving federal student aid, or attending for personal interest only need to complete a New Student Record Form.
+Students taking fewer than 12 credits in a term, not receiving federal student aid, or attending for personal interest only need to complete a New Student Record Form.

 Once the required information is submitted, please allow three working days to receive your user ID and password by email.